 Business Combination Agreement - On December 9, 2022, the Company entered into a business combination agreement (as amended, the "Business Combination Agreement") with a publicly-traded special purpose acquisition company ("SPAC").
 On May 18, 2023, the Business Combination Agreement was terminated and deferred expenses related to the transaction were expensed.
-Subsequent to the termination of the Business Combination, the Company contemplates an initial public offering ("IPO").
+Subsequent to the termination of the Business Combination, the Company successfully consummated an initial public offering ("IPO") on November 25, 2024.